 INTRODUCTION

-Cultural processes have played a major role in the evolution of humanity, and they still do.
-A central process of cultural evolution is social learning, which is a form of learning that specifically uses information obtained from another animal or its product to gain information about the environment (definition adapted from Heyes, 1994).
-Thus, social learning involves a wide variety of information channels and acquisition mechanisms (e.g., vision, hearing, olfaction) involving information processing mechanisms that are deployed in a social context to ultimately shape the learner’s behavioural traits (Danchin et al., 2004).
-Social learning has been recognized as a crucial learning process for the transmission and spread of adaptive behaviours within and among populations (Laland, 2004; Rendell et al., 2011; Aplin et al., 2015).
+Social learning is a form of learning that specifically uses information obtained from conspecifics or other animals or the products of their activities to gain information about the environment (adapted from Heyes, 2004).
+It has been recognized as a crucial learning process for the transmission and spread of adaptive behaviours within and among populations (Laland, 2004; Rendell et al., 2011; Aplin et al., 2015).
+As such, social learning is the cornerstone of cultural traditions, since culture relies by definition on socially transmitted information (Richerson & Boyd, 2005).

-A major characteristic of social learning for the establishment of cultural traditions and social norms in humans is conformity (Boyd & Richerson, 1985; Henrich & Boyd, 1998).
-There are several definitions of conformity or conformist bias used in the literature depending on the field.
-They range from “copy the majority”, which is a simple positive frequency-dependent bias (e.g., Laland, 2004) to “Aschian conformity”, where personal knowledge or preference is overridden by countervailing options performed by others (Asch, 1955).
+A major form of social learning that is essential for the establishment of cultural traditions and social norms in humans is conformity (Boyd & Richerson, 1985; Henrich & Boyd, 1998).
+Several definitions of conformity (or conformist bias) have been used in the literature, depending on the field.
+They range from “copy the majority”, which is a simple positive frequency-dependent bias in learning (e.g., Laland, 2004) to “Aschian conformity”, where personal knowledge or preference is overridden by countervailing options performed by others (Asch, 1955).
 Perhaps the most popular and widespread definition of conformist bias or conformist transmission is defined as the disproportionately likely adoption of the most common variant within the local population (Boyd & Richerson, 1985).
-In effect, conformity can generate socially learned traditions that are both resistant to erosion and robust to invasion of alternative variants, potentially persisting over generations.
-Conformity can be responsible for a combination of within-group homogeneity and between-group heterogeneity.
+In effect, conformity allows individuals to easily grasp local behaviours and norms.
+In turn, it can generate socially learned traditions that are both resistant to erosion and robust to invasion of alternative variants, potentially persisting over generations.
+Thus, conformity can produce a combination of within-group homogeneity and between-group heterogeneity (see discussion in section III).

-Because of its central role for the emergence and maintenance of culture, conformity has long been a major topic of research in human sciences (Boyd & Richerson, 1985; Aoki, Lehmann & Feldman, 2011; Merrell, 2011; Claidière & Whiten, 2012; Efferson et al., 2016; Denton et al. 2020).
-Contrastingly, conformity became a major topic in evolutionary sciences only recently (e.g., Banerjee, 1992; Bernheim, 1994; Whiten et al., 2005; Aplin et al., 2015; van Leeuwen et al., 2015; Danchin et al., 2018), and a synthesis between these two scientific domains is still lacking.
-Here, we review the literature on conformity in both humans and animals, which have a lot in common but often receive little mutual attention.
+Because of its central role for the emergence and maintenance of culture, conformity has long been a major topic of research in human sciences (Banerjee, 1992; Bernheim, 1994; Boyd & Richerson, 1985; Aoki, Lehmann & Feldman, 2011; Merrell, 2011; Claidière & Whiten, 2012; Efferson et al., 2016; Denton et al. 2020).
+Contrastingly, the study of conformity in non-human animals became a major topic in evolutionary sciences only recently (e.g., Whiten et al., 2005; Aplin et al., 2015; van Leeuwen et al., 2015; Danchin et al., 2018), and a synthesis between these two scientific domains is still lacking.
+Here, we review the literature on conformity in both humans and non-human animals, thus drawing a link between these two sides of the literature.
 This review allows us to identify gaps in knowledge and suggest a general model for the evolution of social learning and conformity.
 Our review further suggests that conformity in mate choice deserves closer attention as sexual selection is a strong evolutionary force that has been largely overlooked up to now in this context.
-We aim to inspire new research agendas in both human and evolutionary sciences to determine in which context, e.g., mate choice or foraging, the cognitive processes that underpin the evolution of animal and human culture could have evolved and how they interact.
+We aim to inspire new research agendas in both human and non-human animals to determine in which context, e.g., mate choice or foraging, the cognitive processes that underpin the evolution of animal and human culture could have evolved and how they interact.

 II.
 EARLY DEFINITIONS: CONFORMITY OR POSITIVE FREQUENCY DEPENDENT LEARNING?

-Before Boyd & Richerson (1985) coined their precise definition featuring an “exaggerated tendency” to adopt a majority behaviour, conformity was mostly a catchall word encompassing any individual tendency to adopt the majority behaviour.
-This has led to a lot of confusion around the very use of the word conformity across disciplines, even today (see Efferson et al., 2008 for a discussion).
 In this section, we propose a brief history of the term pre-dating Boyd & Richerson’s contribution of conformist bias.
-Most uses of the term conformity over this period would now be more accurately labelled as positive frequency-dependent social learning.
+Most uses of the term conformity over this period would now be more accurately labelled as positive frequency-dependent social learning (see Efferson et al., 2008 for a discussion around existing definitions of conformity).